top of page

 How to treat hemorrhoids?

 Eat more fiber.
 Fiber helps form a soft, bulky stool.
 It is found in many vegetables, fruits, and grains.
-Be sure to add fiber a little at a time, so your body gets used to it.
+Be sure to add fiber a little at a time so your body gets used to it.
 Limit foods that have little or no fiber.

 Eat more fiber.

 Hemorrhoid creams or suppositories can be used.
-Generic or over the counter options are fine to start with as directed.
+Generic or over-the-counter options are fine to start with as directed.

 Drink plenty of water and other liquids like fruit and vegetable juices to keep the stool soft and easy to pass.
-It is important to drink enough fluids.
+It is essential to drink enough fluids.
 Caffeine and alcohol tend to dry out your digestive system.

-Drink plenty of water
+Drink plenty of water.

 Take tub baths with warm water.